fbpx

 Tenants for less than 6 months

-Tenants for more that 6 months
+Tenants for more than 6 months

 • If your tenant does not comply with the obligations set out by the lease

-• If the property is no longer suited to the tenants needs
+• If the property is no longer suited to the tenant’s needs

 • If you’re planning on selling the property in the next three months